apigee/openbank/README.md

 ## Design

-The APIs provided are configurable to connect to your own Banking backend and / or provide your own consent apps.
+The APIs provided are configurable to connect to your own Banking backend and / or provide your own applications to manage end user consent.
 The following sections will help you understand this solution so that you can go about this on your own.

 ### Architecture